 Not at the moment – one of our USPs is comprehensive, up-to-date information in English.
 In the future, we’d love to translate it into other languages such as French, German and Dutch.
 Watch this space!
 Meanwhile, if you’re really stuck, just right click for Google to translate the information into your language.
-It isn’t too bad (at least in Spanish!).
+The Google AI translators are getting better and better.

 I’m in Malaga for just a day.
 Is it worth browsing your website?